-If the vehicle cannot be pulled over and must be shut off while driving, press and hold ENGINE START/STOP for longer than two seconds, or press twice in five seconds.
+If the vehicle cannot be pulled over, and must be shut off while driving, press and hold the ENGINE START/ STOP button for longer than two seconds, or press twice in five seconds.

-ACC/ACCESSORY (Amber Indicator Light) : This mode allows you to use some electrical accessories when the engine is off.
+ACC/ACCESSORY (Amber Indicator

+Light) : This mode allows you to use some electrical accessories when the engine is off.

-With the ignition off, pressing ENGINE START/STOP once without the brake pedal applied will place the ignition system in ACC/ACCESSORY.
+With the ignition off, pressing the button one time without the brake pedal applied will place the ignition system in ACC/ACCESSORY.

-The ignition will switch from ACC/ ACCESSORY to OFF after 10 minutes to prevent battery rundown.
+The ignition will switch from ACC/ ACCESSORY to OFF after five minutes to prevent battery rundown.

+ON/RUN/START (Green Indicator Light) : This mode is for driving and

-ON/RUN/START (Green Indicator Light) : This mode is for driving and starting.
-With the ignition off and the brake pedal applied, pressing ENGINE START/STOP once will place the ignition system in ON/RUN/START.
+Light) : This mode is for driving and starting.
+With the ignition off, and the brake pedal applied, pressing the button once will place the ignition system in ON/RUN/START.
 Once engine cranking begins, release the button.
 Engine cranking will continue until the engine starts.
-The ignition will then remain on.
-See Starting the Engine $\Leftrightarrow$ 222.
+See Starting the Engine \Rightarrow 219.
+The vehicle will then remain on.